Azure/iot-operations-sdks/doc/akri_connector/README.md

 ## Operations

-The connector performs two main functions:
+The Akri Connector performs two main functions:

 ### Asset discovery

 Asset discovery involves interrogating the endpoint for potential assets, a component of the endpoint that is of potential interest to monitor or control.

 Once the asset is discovered, a schema is created to describe the asset and this schema is then uploaded to the schema registry.
 The connector will then notify the Akri Agent of the newly discovered asset.

+For more information on Asset discovery, refer to the [Asset discovery flow](flow.md#asset-discovery).

 ### Protocol translation